Updated on 3 December 2018:

 I decided to look into the matter, and would like to summarize this mainly for doctors and clinical people.
 I’ll avoid using terms like protocol payloads and PDUs of GSM networks.

 SMS is the industry term for Simple Messaging Service, a technology designed about 30 years ago and designed to operate internationally by phone providers.
-The familiar 140-character limit that still exists on Twitter even to this day traces back to this standard.
+The familiar 140-character limit that Twitter had up to around 2018 traces back to this standard.
 Today, most of us refer to SMS and Text Messaging as the same thing.

 Known SMS Security Issues

 Your Message is Exposed Over the Air: We must remember that anything that goes over the airwaves can be captured and then analyzed.
 While encryption is applied when your messages are exchanged, until 3G was introduced, it was quite easy to decipher mobile messages.
 In 3G and above the whole authentication and encryption have been revamped.
 One caveat is that you may not know if you are in 3G/4G mode; your phone can switch into 2G, for example, when you exhausted your data quota, or in a remote area where 3G is still not available.